Coping with Fatigue

 The first steps in treating fatigue should always focus on the non-drug approaches we’ve already listed.
 However, if you and your health care team have followed these steps and your fatigue remains unmanageable, drug therapy is an important option that should be considered.

-There is currently no pharmacologic therapy specifically approved by Health Canada for the treatment of fatigue in the individual with MS. However, there are medications available that have proven useful for reducing or even eliminating fatigue.
+Although there are no pharmacologic therapies specifically approved by Health Canada for the treatment of MS-related fatigue, there are medications available that have proven useful for reducing or even eliminating it.
 Talk to your doctor about your options.